knative/serving/sample/README.md

 * [steren's sample-function](./steren-function) - A simple Node.js function
 * [private repos](./private-repos/) - A sample illustrating private GitHub / DockerHub
 * [telemetrysample](./telemetrysample) - A simple webserver emitting logs and metrics
+* [gitwebhook](./gitwebhook) - A function that listens for git PR changes and updates the title of them